jk-junhokim/geosight/README.md

 ## Note

-Repo currently under construction.

-Following will be released soon.
+Following datasets will be released once paper is published.
+Thank you.

 * Original datasets (NOAA, GSV)
 * Model weights